Donovoi/HelperFunctions/README.md

 # HelperFunctions
-This is a collection of functions that help me
+This is a collection of Powershell functions that help me.
+Please Free to add/change anything.